This post may contain affiliate links.

-The weather is just right– freezing nights and thawing days – and you’ve been checking your buckets dutifully ever since you tapped them.
+The weather is just right – and you’ve been diligently checking your buckets since you tapped them.
 One day, your small sugar stand rings with the plink-plank-plunk of sap dripping from your maple trees into your buckets.
 The sap is running!
 Your buckets are filling up!

 You know it’s time to collect and store your sap in preparation for your first boil, but you want to make sure you’re doing it right.
 Never fear, tips and tricks for the DIY maple syrup maker lie ahead!
 Here are some things we’ve learned in our years of making our own maple syrup and talking to LOTS of other people who do too.